sysread/fnord/README.md

 ```

 # TODO
-- abstract agents out into a behaviour
-  ✓ support for tool calls
-  - support for "accumulator" agents
 - user-configurable system prompt for a given project
 - ask: report how old the index is
 - tool to allow the assistant to save observations about the project